AlexCC93/readthedocs_test/docs/source/Writting service and client. Python.rst

 - It sends a request to the service using command-line arguments passed to the script.
 - It logs the result of the service call by printing a message to the terminal, that specifies the result of the sum.
 - It destroys the node using ``minimal_client.destroy_node()``.
-- Finally, ``rclpy.shutdown()`` shuts down the ROS2 system.
+- Finally, ``rclpy.shutdown()`` shuts down the ROS 2 system.
 It releases resources allocated by the ROS2 middleware and cleans up the environment.

 2. Service client, python.
 Adding dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As the libraries to use in this program are exactly the same as in the publisher node, then no new dependency should be added.
-If, for some reason, it were going to use a new library in the subscriber node, then that library should be added as a dependecy in the ``py_srvcli/package.xml`` file.
+If, for some reason, it were going to be used a new library in the subscriber node, then that library should be added as a dependecy in the ``py_srvcli/package.xml`` file.

 3. Service client, python.
 Adding an entry point
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~